rbontekoe/BAWJ/docs/src/blog.md

 ## 2020

+### 02/05/2020

+While working on the AppliMaster module, I got yesterday the impression that I should always working with the local package repository, `] active .`:

+- Adding packages will update General.toml, the file with the dependencies. and update the local Manifest.toml file.
+When you delete Manifest.toml you have to add the packages again.

+- When cloning a project works withoud adding the pacjkages again.

+So I removed AppliInvoicing, AppliGeneralLedger, and AppliSales from the general repository.
+This morning I started AppliMaster in Atom.
+My code in `test_remote_channels.jl` didn't work anymore.
+The two Databases invoicing.sqlite and ledger.sqlite were not created.

+I added the packages AppliInvoicing, AppliGeneralLedger, and AppliSales again to the general repository and my code was running well.
+The only explanation I could think of: remote code only looks at the general repository.

+I need to review the documentation on this subject.

 ### 02/02/2020

 The pages `test_remote_channels.jl` and `myfunctions.jl`, I have embellished with `@info`.
 The flow of the data has now become more explicit.
 The code is on github: [test\_remote\_channels.jl](https://github.com/rbontekoe/AppliMaster.jl/blob/master/src/test_remote_channels.jl).